-Autonomous robots are drawing increasing attention as a means for addressing the challenges society is facing such as shortage of labor.
-Amid this environment, Panasonic has developed an industrial sensor, the "3D LiDAR" that will serve as the "eyes" for autonomous robots giving them the wide angle of view they need.
+Autonomous mobile robots are drawing increasing attention as a means for addressing the challenges society is facing such as shortage of labor.
+Amid this environment, Panasonic has developed an industrial sensor, the "3D LiDAR" that will serve as the "eyes" for autonomous mobile robots giving them the wide angle of view they need.

-In order to utilize autonomous robots without any human assistance in facilities and outdoors where there is a lot of traffic, they must be able to keep an eye on what is going on ahead and to the left and right of them, as well as bumps and irregularities in the road.
+In order to utilize autonomous mobile robots without any human assistance in facilities and outdoors where there is a lot of traffic, they must be able to keep an eye on what is going on ahead and to the left and right of them, as well as bumps and irregularities in the road.
 In other words, like humans, they need "eyes" that can deliver a wider angle of view, an ability to grasp the surrounding environment in real-time.

-This is why Panasonic developed the "3D LiDAR," which realizes 3D detection of distances with wide angle of view for autonomous robots.
+This is why Panasonic developed the "3D LiDAR," which realizes 3D detection of distances with wide angle of view for autonomous mobile robots.

 The 3D LiDAR will make it possible for one sensor to keep an eye on what is at the robot's feet and the road surface, simplify the structure of the motion control system, shorten the time it takes to develop robots, and to reduce production costs.